 Van Vuuren (Boulder, Colo.) finished his first run in 49.11 seconds and his second in 48.08, for a combined time of 1:37.19 -- 16th fastest out of 70 competitors overall.

-Sophomore Joe Gillis (Branford, Conn.) recorded his best career carnival finish as well, placing 27th in 1:39.69.
+Sophomore Joe Gillis (Branford, Conn.) had a strong 2019 debut as well, placing 27th in 1:39.69.
 Four other members of the squad failed to finish both runs and did not score.

 Griffin Mueller, who qualified for and competed in the NCAA Championships last year, picked up where she left off with runs of 49.19 and 51.00 seconds, for a combined time of 1:40.19 that was 16th fastest out of 73 competitors.